 The report covers six countries in the region – Indonesia, Malaysia, the Philippines, Singapore, Thailand and Vietnam.

 Despite the slower economic growth forecast for 2023 amid inflationary pressures, the e-commerce industry looks set to expand strongly in Singapore as well as the region.
-We at Healy Consultants Group PLC will be happy to assist you to set up your e-commerce business in Singapore or other countries the region.
+We at Healy Consultants Group will be happy to assist you to set up your e-commerce business in Singapore or other countries the region.